twilio/twilio-video-app-android/.github/PULL_REQUEST_TEMPLATE.md

 ## Submission Checklist

  - [ ] The `CHANGELOG.md` reflects any **feature**, **bug fixes**, or **known issues** made in the source code
- - [ ] Semantic versioning changes are reflected in `app/build.gradle`
- - [ ] A visual inspection of the `Files changed` tab was made prior to submitting the pull request ensuring the style guide was followed